Text to Speech Button

-A Coach’s role in this type of special and transformative relationship is not to tell their clients what to do (which is why Coaching and Consulting are not the same thing).
+A Coach’s role in this special, non-judgmental, and transformative relationship is not to tell their clients what to do (which is why Coaching and Consulting are not the same thing).
 Nor is the Coach’s role to talk about what they would do or have learned from living their own unique life experience during a coaching session, since sessions should be client-focused–although a Coach may certainly choose to share their stories and insights as inspiration outside of a coaching conversation (which is why Coaching, Mentorship, and Motivational Speaking, are different).
-Nor does a Coach diagnose or prescribe treatment for mental illnesses/disease (Coaches focus on present states-of-being, resources, and opportunities, and look primarily toward the future, they do not dwell on the past except for understanding context, and they focus on empowering wellness and health in their clients through forward-looking methodologies and goal-setting techniques for personal and/or professional development purposes).
+Nor does a Coach diagnose or prescribe treatment for mental illnesses/disease (which is why Coaching is not Psychotherapy).

 Coaching is, instead, the art and science of supporting and promoting growth and desired change within individuals (as well as groups/teams) by developing people’s personal capacity to discover and use their own innate internal skills and resources to accomplish meaningful and fulfilling goals/transformation in ways that are right for them (and that are chosen and directed by them using any given Coach’s skill of applying the right techniques/methodologies required to facilitate insight, learning, change, and deeper understanding within their clients based on that client’s individual/personalized needs).